-To be considered for inclusion in next year's proxy materials, your proposal must be submitted in writing by January 13, 2023 to the attention of the Secretary of Chimerix, Inc. at 2505 Meridian Parkway, Suite 100, Durham, North Carolina 27713.
-If you wish to submit a proposal (including a Director nomination) at the meeting that is not to be included in next year's proxy materials, your written request must be received by the Secretary for Chimerix, Inc. between February 23, 2023 and March 25, 2023.
-You are also advised to review the Company's bylaws, which contain additional requirements about advance notice of stockholder proposals and Director nominations.
+To be considered for inclusion in next year's proxy materials, your proposal must be submitted in writing by January 13, 2024 to the attention of the Secretary of Chimerix, Inc. at 2505 Meridian Parkway, Suite 100, Durham, North Carolina 27713.
+If you wish to submit a proposal (including a Director nomination) at the meeting that is not to be included in next year's proxy materials, your written request must be received by the Secretary for Chimerix, Inc. between February 10, 2024 and March 11, 2024.
+You are also advised to review the Company's amended and restated bylaws ("bylaws"), which contain additional requirements about advance notice of stockholder proposals and Director nominations, and compliance with the proxy solicitation rules promulgated by the SEC.